-Inspired by Asian flavors, this recipe makes a good warm side dish or cold pasta salad.
+Inspired by Asian flavors, this easy vegan orzo salad recipe makes a good warm side dish or cold pasta salad.
 After having time to sit overnight in the fridge, I thought it tasted even better.
-It uses few ingredients, and is easy to execute.
+It uses few ingredients.
 It works well for a cookout, picnic, road trip cooler, camping trip, simple meal, or lunch.
 And while it wasn’t the goal, it ended up looking pretty good.
-Sometimes, in the pursuit of flavor, you end up with an attractive pasta salad.
+Sometimes, in the pursuit of flavor, you end up with an attractive orzo pasta salad.

-If you don’t have access to a grill, you can still make this recipe.
+If you don’t have access to a grill, you can still make this vegan recipe with orzo.
 Simply roast the mini sweet peppers and snow peas in the oven.
 Slide the oven wrack into the lowest slot, and then, place a lined cookie sheet loaded with the dressing-coated veggies in the oven.
 Roast 400º F for ~7-10 minutes or until they achieve a char that looks good to you.
 Always keep an eye on them.
 The snow peas don’t take long to cook!

 Asian Orzo Pasta Salad